Mr4k/Pogo/README.md

 # Basics

-Pogo is a small set of tools which provides a way to generate 2d projections of directed graphs using spring energy model.
+Pogo is a small set of tools which provides a way to generate 2d projections of directed graphs using a spring energy model.
 It was build orginally to graph user relations scraped from Tumblr but can be used with any directed graph.
 Pogo contains three main tools:
  - `spring_model.py` is the main tool in Pogo.
 It takes a directed graph in the form of a text file and transforms it into a .json file which contains the x,y coordinates for each node in the graph
  - `render_graph.py` is a quick scipt which turns the .json output of spring_model.py into an .svg file